What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

 There is a remote chance that the Pfizer-BioNTech COVID-19 or Moderna COVID-19 vaccine could cause an allergic reaction.
 People can have allergic reactions to any medication or biological product, including vaccines.
-Most allergic reactions occur shortly after a vaccine is administered, which is why the Centers for Disease Control and Prevention (CDC) recommends that persons with a history of anaphylaxis (due to any cause) are observed for 30 minutes after vaccination, while all other persons are observed for 15 minutes after vaccination.
+Most allergic reactions occur shortly after a vaccine is administered, which is why the CDC recommends that people with a history of anaphylaxis or an immediate non-severe allergic reaction after a COVID vaccine within 4 hours of administration are observed for 30 minutes after vaccination, while all other people are observed for 15 minutes after vaccination.
 All vaccination sites must be equipped to ensure appropriate medical treatment is available in the event of an unlikely allergic reaction.
 The CDC recommends anyone with an allergy to "any component" of the vaccine not get the vaccine.

 What are the signs of a severe allergic reaction to the Pfizer-BioNTech or Moderna COVID-19 vaccine?